 Some people mistakenly believe that they have a year to pay the taxes.
 If you wait that long, your taxes are delinquent!

-If both halves taxes not paid by April 30, the amount due becomes DELINQUENT.
+If the full year amount is not paid by April 30th, the amount due becomes DELINQUENT.
 All delinquencies are published in the Lincoln Journal, a newspaper duly qualified by the West Virginia Secretary of State, published and generally circulated in Lincoln County.
 The Delinquent Tax Notices are arranged alphabetically and by District.
 The publication lists only the amount of taxes owed on each piece of property.
 However you also will owe penalties, interest, publication fees and possibly other fees, depending on how long you wait to pay your taxes!

-Delinquent taxes can be paid between May 1 of each year (which would be the first May 1 occurring after you received the tax ticket) until the date of the Sheriff Sale for that tax year, which the Sheriff generally conducts around mid-November of each year.
+Delinquent taxes can be paid between May 1st of each year (which would be the first May 1st occurring after you received the tax ticket) until the last business day before the Sheriff Sale for that tax year, which the Sheriff generally conducts around mid-November of each year.

 The Sheriff's Office sends TAX REMINDER NOTICES to remind any taxpaper who has not paid either a half or all of the taxes owed for the full year.
 However, Tax Statements (sometimes called Tax Tickets), though required by law to be mailed by the Sheriff to the last known address of the taxpayer, are a courtesy service for the public: That is, it is not required that you actually RECEIVE a Tax Statement, and, WHETHER OR NOT YOU RECEIVE A TAX STATEMENT, YOU STILL OWE THE TAXES ! ! !